-It can be tempting to shell out any number of marketing dollars in attempts to make a splash in your industry, but slow your roll: An influencer isn’t a brand expert, and they’re unlikely to do much more than give your business a little push in the right direction.
-They’re a launch pad for prospective businesses to make first contact with your brand.
+It can be tempting to shell out any number of marketing dollars in attempts to make a splash in your industry's market, but slow your roll: An influencer isn’t a brands expert, and they’re unlikely to do much more than give your business a little push in the right direction of potential customers.

-For your efforts to amount to more than a few hundred extra likes on Instagram, you’ll need a soft place for those prospects to land.
+For your efforts to amount to more than a few hundred extra likes on Instagram or Facebook, you’ll need a soft place for those prospects to land.
 If clicking on their influencer’s link doesn’t take them to content that convinces them to investigate further, many will drop off.

 This means having a web presence that’s full of consistently engaging content that demonstrates your value, expanding on the promise made by the influencer while capturing the prospect’s curiosity.

 This can be a cumbersome process and is beyond the scope of many capable in-house design teams (who have their hands full with endless adjacent marketing tasks).
-On top of this, building a brand comes with a sizable amount of market research and brand stewardship that exceeds what even the best in-house designers can muster.
+On top of this, building brands comes with a sizable amount of market research and brand stewardship that exceeds what even the best in-house designers can muster.